bloxberg-org/blips/blips/did_service.md

 The service accepts updates to the DDO.
 A request consists of the entire DDO that should replace the older one.
 Patch requests may also be possible.

 ### Deactivation
-The deactivation of a DID corresponds to deactivating an classical user account.
+The deactivation of a DID corresponds to deactivating a typical user account.
 The operation may be reversible.